Skip to content

 When a token resolves to an empty string, one adjacent literal whitespace is dropped automatically.
 This means {primary} {pane_suffix} {fill} {elapsed} renders cleanly whether or not {pane_suffix} is empty.

 In tile mode, the stripe, status icon column, and a 1-column right margin are drawn as chrome by the renderer.
 Templates only control the body area, so line alignment between tiles is automatic.
-A tile line that contains no fields with content (only literals or empty fields) is dropped, so optional lines like the default {pane_title} row collapse when there's nothing to show.
+A tile line containing a field still renders as a row when that field is empty, preserving tile height for templates like the default {pane_title} row.
+Use a blank string in the tiles list to skip that row entirely.

 Escaping